 If you take the time to prepare for your job search, you are much more likely to find success quickly.
 Not only that, but a professional approach to your search and a polished, pulled-together demeanor as you go through the hiring process will enable you to start your new job with confidence and likely create an added level of respect from your new employer as well.

 BIO: Sam Bowman has a passion for learning.
-As a seasoned professional writer, he specializes in topics about people, education, tech and how they merge.
-In his spare time he likes running, reading, and combining the two in a run to his local bookstore.
+As a seasoned professional writer, he specializes in topics about people, education, tech, and how they merge.
+He likes running, reading, and combining the two in a run to his local bookstore in his spare time.